SHERMAN LEWIS SCHOOL

 6. Pour in the chicken broth and vinegar.
 Stir to combine, then cover and simmer for about 30 minutes or until the greens are fork-tender.

-7. Serve warm and enjoy
+7. Serve warm and enjoy.

 This Collard Greens with Turkey Bacon recipe is a savory, comforting side dish that combines tender greens with the rich, smoky flavor of turkey bacon.